 So, if it is bad in the white community here in the America, it is really bad in the black community.

 Removing the father from the home, either bodily (he just is not there), or whether emotionally or spiritually, is one of Satan’s greatest ploys to plunge society into confusion and collapse.
-When you think about the way it was at the beginning—that is what Jesus always did, in the beginning it was not so, in the beginning God made man to be the head of the house.
-So He placed the husband—the father—into a leadership role, placed not to be just the ultimate authority, but also to guide, nurture, and guard the family from all enemies foreign and domestic, because what God did was model the husband-father role after Himself because God Himself fills that role spiritually in His own family.
+When you think about the way it was at the beginning—that is what Jesus always did: "In the beginning it was not so"—in the beginning, God made man to be the head of the house.
+So He placed the husband—the father—into a leadership role, placed not to be just the ultimate authority, but also to guide, nurture, and guard the family from all enemies, foreign and domestic, because what God did was model the husband-father role after Himself.
+God Himself fills that role spiritually in His own family.
 He is the One who is the ultimate authority, but He is also the One who guides, nurtures, and protects us.
 He gives us what we need so that we can grow up into Jesus Christ and become full-fledged members in His Family.

 So, on the physical plane, without a father fulfilling that role of leadership in the family, the mother who is left all by herself is at least overwhelmed by having to fill both roles—authority figure and nurturer—or, she is totally incompetent in her ability to fulfill the male role, to provide the discipline and leadership that her family needs.
 And, it especially gets bad when the children start to get bigger, about the same size as their mom, and they think that they can work around her, or push her out of the way.
 So, when they start reaching their teen years, it gets to be a real struggle for most moms.